ProjectBlackPearl/staff_wiki/general_information/role_info.md

 - **Requirements:** Must already be a Senior Developer and show very consistent leadership and development skills/expertise.
 This role carries with it a lot of responsibility and prestige and is therefore very hard to obtain, only being given to the most knowledgeable and trustworthy of Senior Developers.

-- **Permissions:** All previous permissions as well as the ability to merge Pull Requests and create releases in and make updates to PBP GitHub repositories.
+- **Permissions:** All previous permissions as well as the ability to merge Pull Requests, create releases, and make updates to PBP GitHub repositories.

 - **Responsibilities:** All previous responsibilities as well as helping manage and guide the development team.